-In general, all foreground data supplied by Vestas is for the 2012 year of operation for all facilities, which includes the data for all Vestas' global production units and all other business functions (such as sales), consisting of over 100 sites.
+In general, all foreground data supplied by Vestas is representative of 20144, which includes the data for all Vestas' global production units and all other business functions (such as sales), consisting of over 100 sites.
 This accounts for material, energy and fuel inputs, as well as product outputs, wastes and recycled materials.
+It should be noted that changes to Vestas ownership of factories and of data reporting requirements mean that the calendar year of 2012 is used to most closely represent Vestas production in 2014 (refer to Section 1.2.4 for further details):

 Other foreground data from Vestas relates to the material breakdown of the turbine which has accounted for the entire bill-of-materials for the specific turbine model, which consists of around 25,000 components.
 Each component is assessed in terms of specific material grade (such as stainless steel grades), production processes and country of production.
 Country of production is used to define country-specific electricity production mix for materials and processing, where relevant.
 Where components in the turbine are not designed or manufactured by Vestas (such as the site transformer or turbine gearbox), then the manufacturer of these items has provided a specific material composition of these items, or the data has been collected from published EPDs.

 For background datasets for material production, these have been obtained from various established and credible published sources, such as, wolrdsteel, Eurofer, Plastics Europe, as well as PE (2013) generated datasets.
 These are, in general, considered to be of good or high quality.
-The updated PE datasets for 2012 seem generally to be in alignment also with previous datasets from 2006, with the exception of cast iron component production.
+The updated PE datasets seem generally to be in alignment also with previous datasets from 2006, with the exception of cast iron component production.
 Checks have not been conducted for the entire wind power plant; although, some spot checks have been made relating to the environmentally significant datasets, such as metals and concrete.
 Overall, these are in alignment with previous 2006 data from an environmental impacts perspective for the complete power plant, with an estimated difference of below 5%, across all impact categories.
 For the cast iron component the original 2006 dataset has been used for the current LCA in order to maintain consistency with the previous LCA of the V112-3.0 MW (Mark 0) turbine (PE, 2011).

-The accounting of 'water flows' has changed, both in terms of method and some nomenclature changes in the 2013 datasets.
+The accounting of 'water flows' has changed, both in terms of method and some nomenclature changes in the lastest GaBi databses (PE, 2014).
 The primary change is in relation to accounting method of flows, whereby input- and output-water flows for a process (e.g. hydro power or metal production) appear to be aggregated rather than subtracted to obtain water-consumption.
 Vestas has made adjustments to the water flows (refer to Section 1.2.4) in order to maintain reasonable consistency with the previous accounting method.
-Nonetheless, it may be stated that in general, the LCI accounting for water-flows is still in early development in terms of data availability, as well as harmonised methods being defined at an international level (such as, draft standard ISO 14046, Water footprint - Requirements and guidelines), as such, the 'water-use indicator' will be subject to improvements with recognised best-practice.
+Nonetheless, it may be stated that in general, the LCI accounting for water-flows is still in relatively early level ofmaturity in terms of LCA data availability, as well as methods at an international level (such as, recently published ISO 14046, Water footprint - Requirements and guidelines), as such, the 'water-use indicator' will be subject to improvements with recognised best-practice.